gerhynes/mysql-notes/README.md

+# MySQL Notes

+Notes from Colt Steele's MySQL Bootcamp.

-# What is a Database?
+## What is a Database?

 A database is (1) a collection of data and (2) contains a method for accessing and manipulating that data.
 In other words, it's a structured set of computerized data with an accessible interface.

 A Database Management System is the programme that lets you interface with the data in your database, for example PostgreSQL, MySQL, Oracle Database, SQLite.

-# MySQL vs SQL
+## MySQL vs SQL

 SQL (Structrured Query Language) is the language you use to talk to your database.